IanRig1225/Arstotzkan-Military-Updates/README.md

 # Arstotzkan-Military-Updates
 This is a test for the automated Arstotzkan Military updates.
+Update Number One